 - Due to space constraints, the total number of stalls allowed per group may be limited.
 You will be notified of the stalls available in the acceptance letter.
 A per stall fee is charged and payment is due in full no later than February 1.
 Failure to meet the deadline will result in an additional late fee and may jeopardize future participation in the Midwest Horse Fair.
 The member stall fee is $60/stall.

-- Cancellations must be made in writing and received by February 1 to be eligible for a refund.
+- Cancelations must be made in writing and received by February 1 to be eligible for a refund.

 Regulations and Allotments

 - Groups selected will have two 10-minute demonstrations during the weekend.
 Each group will receive one demonstration in the Coliseum and one demonstration in the Pavilion Two arena.

-- The maximum number of wristbands provide to a group will be determined using the following formula: Multiply the number of horses attending in the group by two.
+- The maximum number of wristbands provided to a group will be determined using the following formula: Multiply the number of horses attending in the group by two.
 It is at the discretion of the group’s appointed Breed Coordinator to determine the distribution of those wristbands as they see fit.
 If the number of horses participating changes from the number indicated on the application, the Midwest Horse Fair must be notified.
 Failure to notify will result in a charge for each wristband received exceeding the two per horse allotment.
 Additional wristbands may be purchased in advance or on-site.
 Group members will not receive additional wristbands if they are selected to participate in any other additional areas of the Midwest Horse Fair.

 - The Midwest Horse Fair must be notified in writing and grant permission if you plan to incorporate the following into a demonstration: The American flag, working farm equipment, horse(s) at liberty, hitches that are greater than three abreast, and obstacles which require motorized transportation into the arena.
-Please note: the use of black powder, mounted shooting guns, or any other firearms are prohibited.
+Please note: the use of black powder, mounted shooting guns, or any other firearms (including models and replicas) are prohibited.